-Grubbs Emergency Services, LLC is pleased to submit its bid in response to Franklin County, FL, Clerk of Court for RFP Disaster Debris Removal and Disposal Services.
-As required by the Bid Specifications section, we submit to the county that the bid's terms and conditions are understood and acknowledged by the undersigned: Mr. John G. Grubbs.
-Also included in our submittal is One Original, Three Copies and One USB Electron Version.
+Grubbs Emergency Services, LLC is pleased to submit its bid in response to Franklin County, FL, for RFP#: RFP-EM2024-002 - Disaster Debris Removal and Disposal Services for Franklin County, FL.
+As required by the Bid specifications section, we submit to the county that the bid's terms and conditions are understood and acknowledged by the undersigned, Mr. John G. Grubbs.
+Included in our submittal is One (1) Original, Five (5) copies, and One (1) electronic PDF version.
 Grubbs also acknowledges that the submittal contents are true and accurate and that the requirements of this RFP can be met, including but not limited to, insurance, bonding, and licensing requirements.